With their brilliant new album, De La Soul invite into their celestial Cabin In The Sky

 Following the slick EDM-pop formula, the bratty delivery of the chorus of "What Was That" has the makings of a Summer smash, but hearing Lorde wax lyrical about her heady days as a drugged-out 17-year-old, now at just 28, comes off as too self-serious.
 She has not been on the planet long enough to be so jaded.
 Elsewhere, “Shapeshifter” stands out for being sonically fleshed out.
 The polished, cohesive arrangement of electronic drum loops, strings, and piano adds a moody texture to Lorde’s light, airy vocals.
 “Man of the Year,” meanwhile, finds Lorde at her most vulnerable.
 If you're willing to overlook the reference to her “recent ego death”, a hilarious notion for a world-famous popstar, this mostly acoustic ballad grapples with Lorde's questioning of her gender identity.
 Growling distorted guitars offer a surprise twist ending for the track, notching its intensity up to 11.

 “Favourite Daughter” is a complex meditation on Lorde’s relationship with that fickle mistress called fame and the danger of craving her approval.
-Disguised by 80s-inspired handclaps and a fizzy pop melody, the lyrics allow the listener to go behind the curtain to witness the loneliness of stardom.
+Disguised by 80s-inspired handclaps and a fizzy pop melody, the lyrics invite the listener behind the curtain to witness the loneliness of stardom.
 “Clearblue” is one of the album’s more unconventional moments.
-Written in response to a pregnancy scare, the song, performed acappella, features multiple stacked harmonies.
+Written in response to a pregnancy scare, the song, performed a cappella, features multiple stacked harmonies.
 The density of sound could be interpreted as the swirling voices in Lorde’s head as she waited for the test results.
 While it works well, its abrupt ending is jarring on first listen.

-While the concepts here are often not given enough time to marinate in their own energy, the album’s core sound and themes are refined enough to showcase Lorde's evolution both as an artist and a human.
+While the concepts here often don't have enough time to marinate in their own energy, the album’s core sound and themes are refined enough to showcase Lorde's evolution both as an artist and a human.
 We can’t ask for more than that.

 R&B Songstress Nia Smith’s Fearless Debut